cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 2. Setting up an environment and testing the server using the CLI.
 3. Getting started programming with an API.

 Write step-by-step instructions for all installation cases.
+(Or, in the case of a Kubernetes Operator user role, links to relevant Kubernetes docs.)
 Clearly describe what each case is for; especially distinguish between development and production installations.

+Revise the Quick Start guide to indicate which user role it's for:
+- developer,
+- etcd standalone operator/admin,
+- Kubernetes operator/admin, or
+- adoption decision maker

-Revise the Quick Start guide to indicate which user role it's for: developer, operator/admin, or adoption decision maker (it might need to be split into two or more guides).
+This might require the Quick Start guide to have multiple paths or be split into two or more guides.
+Again, Kubernetes operators can be referred to the Kubernetes documentation if it substantively covers the etcd topics.
 Focus the options in the "What's next?" section to point to a few (two or three) learning paths for specific persona use cases.

 Remove getting-started instructions from the main GitHub repo README and instead point the user to the documentation.